Paul E. Patton: Lieutenant governor

-Patton sought the office of lieutenant governor again in 1991.
+Patton sought the office of lieutenant governor, again, in 1991.
 In a crowded seven-candidate field in the Democratic primary, the front runner was Attorney General Fred Cowan of Louisville.
 Other candidates included Steve Collins, son of former governor Martha Layne Collins, and former Speaker of the Kentucky House of Representatives Bobby H. Richardson.
 Just days before the primary, it was reported that Cowan's campaign had sought funds from a company that his office was investigating for criminal conduct.
 Patton beat Cowan by a margin of 146,102 votes to 104,337.

 In the general election, Patton faced Republican Eugene Goss.
 Goss criticized Patton for announcing that, if elected, he would seek the governor's office at the expiration of his term.
-Goss insisted that he would not seek the governorship if elected, and maintained that using the lieutenant governor's post as a stepping stone to the governor's office was a betrayal of the office and its authority.
+Goss insisted that he would not seek the governorship, if elected, and he maintained that using the lieutenant governor's post as a stepping stone to the governor's office was a betrayal of the office and its authority.
 Goss ran an unorthodox campaign, limiting individual contributions to his campaign to $300 and refusing to run television commercials.
 Patton went on to a lopsided victory in the general election, winning 514,023 votes to Goss's 250,857.

 Upon his election as lieutenant governor, Patton resigned his office as Pike County judge-executive.
 While presiding over the Senate in the 1991 legislative session, Patton voted against a mandatory seat belt law, breaking a 19–19 tie.
 He was the last Kentucky lieutenant governor to preside over the Kentucky Senate; a 1992 amendment to the state constitution created a new position, President of the Kentucky Senate, and relieved the lieutenant governor of his duties in that body.

 In November 1991, Governor Brereton Jones appointed Patton as secretary of economic development, making Patton the first lieutenant governor to serve as an appointed cabinet secretary.
 In this capacity, he encouraged the use of tax incentives to bring new industry to the state.
-Bill Bishop, a journalist for the Lexington Herald-Leader, criticized these incentives, saying that Patton too often used them to attract low-wage jobs.
-In response, Patton wrote a series of essays; while he never published them in the newspaper, he later compiled them into a book entitled Kentucky's Approach to Economic Development.
+Bill Bishop, a journalist for the Lexington Herald-Leader, criticized these incentives, saying that Patton, too often, used them to attract low-wage jobs.
+In response, Patton wrote a series of essays.
+While he never published them in the newspaper, he later compiled them into a book entitled Kentucky's Approach to Economic Development.
 He also reorganized Kentucky economic development efforts, securing the adoption of four new development incentive programs and establishing the Kentucky Economic Development Partnership.